 - His grandfather’s giant rule stick is still in use.

 Both words originate from the Latin word util-.
 However, use is much older in English than utilize, which explains its more comprehensive definition.

 Utilize also has Middle French roots and only appeared in the 1800s in the English language.
 It comes from the French word utiliser, which means making effective use of something.

 Even though it has the same Latin origin, it’s closer to utility.
 It also has a more narrow definition.

 Studying the origins of use and utilize makes us realize that use can be used in different contexts.
 But utilize should only be used to indicate a “creative” use.
-For example, when you’re pointing an object with at ruler, you’re utilizing it.
+For example, when you’re pointing at an object with a ruler, you’re utilizing it.

 But don’t worry about the uselessness of utilize!
 You can always use other synonyms for use.
 They include employ, manage, and apply.